Slovenia can be named as Earth’s paradise where everything can be put on your hands and where you can experience lots of things in one country.

 You can see a completely different scenery like extraordinary karst traditional houses that gives a feeling of a medieval village and explore caves that include Vilenica cave – one of the oldest show cave in Europe.

 While traveling around Kras Region for a few days, you will notice that rivers, ponds, and lakes can easily disappear without a trace and reappear through the sinkholes – it’s a natural phenomenon that attracts thousands of tourists to the Kras Region.

-And, of course, while visiting Kras Region, don’t forget to try ruby-red teran wine with a prsut (air-dried ham) which are the specialties of the region.
+And, of course, while visiting Kras Region, don’t forget to try ruby-red Teran wine with a Prsut (air-dried ham), which are the specialties of the region.

 Kamnik is a town in the northern Slovenia that has only 10 000 people living in a town.
-There is saying that Kamnik is the center of Slovenia’s history since it offers quite impressive old medieval city with famous grand buildings.
+There is saying that Kamnik is the center of Slovenia’s history since it offers quite an impressive old medieval city with famous grand buildings.

 It is highly recommended to visit Little Castle and the Romanesque Chapel that has a lovely view of the town from above.
-You can also visit Sutna, the main street of old town with lots of medieval buildings, cozy restaurants, and impressive shops.
+You can also visit Sutna, the main street of the old town with lots of medieval buildings, cozy restaurants, and impressive shops.

 Another place to visit is the Old Castle that is a hiking trail through the woods up the hill to the ruins of the castle and Velika Planina, one of the high mountain herdsmen’s villages where you can experience herdsmen’s culture and explore Kamnik Alps.

 If you have time, spend at Kamnik at least several nights to experience everything that this town can offer.

 → Where to stay: Best hotels in Kamnik, Slovenia